Impact

 Risk and Exploitability

 Because the attack requires local access to the device and the ability to place a file, it is a local privilege escalation rather than remote.
-No EPSS score is available and the vulnerability is not listed in the CISA KEV catalog, indicating a lower likelihood of widespread exploitation.
-The CVSS score of 7.8 denotes a high severity, so an attacker with local device access can take full advantage if the issue is not patched.
+The EPSS score is < 1%, indicating a very low but nonzero exploitation probability, and the vulnerability is not listed in the CISA KEV catalog, suggesting that it does not appear in known exploitation campaigns.
+The CVSS score of 7.8 denotes a high severity; an attacker with local device access can exploit this flaw to gain higher privileges within Chrome.

 OpenCVE Enrichment